Skelly0/Publicia/documentation/Publicia Documentation.md

 - Stores both user and bot messages
 - Uses history to provide context for future queries
 - Supports viewing, managing, and deleting conversation history
-- Implements "LOBOTOMISE" command to wipe history
+- Implements a lobotomise and memory_clear command to wipe history
 - JSON-based storage for persistence

 ### Google Doc Integration